 - To make the batter, sift the flour into a bowl holding the sieve high, make a well in the center

-- Break the eggs into it and beat with an electric hand whisk (you can also use a balloon whisk), gradually incorporating the flour, and then gradually add and beat in the salt, pepper, milk and water.
-When it’s all in slide a rubber spatula all around the sides and base of the bowl to get any escaped bits of flour.
+- Break the eggs into it and beat with an electric hand whisk (you can also use a balloon whisk), gradually incorporating the flour, and then gradually add and beat in the Worcestershire, milk, water, salt, pepper and thyme.
+When it’s all in, slide a rubber spatula all around the sides and base of the bowl to get any escaped bits of flour.
 Whisk one last time.
 (See Chef’s Tip below*)

 - While your meat is resting, or when you are ready to cook the Yorkshire, place the pan or tin over direct heat, turned to high, while you pour the batter into the sizzling hot fat.

 - Immediately return the tin to the highest shelf in the oven.